Djacon/Digit-Recognizer/README.md

-# Digit-Recognizer
+# Digit Recognizer

-This is my project with a simple neural network that recognizes handwritten digits.
-The site and the neural network is written in pure js, so the program produces a prediction quite quickly.
+This is my project with a simple MNIST model that recognizes handwritten digits using ONNX.py framework from Microsoft.

 You can test my program right here 👇